 If you’re noticing this bad odor in your water in the summertime, it is likely being caused by algae blooms.
 Lakes and reservoirs often see an increase in algae blooming on the surface of the water when there is plenty of warmth and direct sunlight.
 Although water treatment facilities remove the algae from the water, the particles that cause the fishy bad odor can sometimes be detected by people who are sensitive to musty or mildew like smells.
 The presence of these particles do not pose any direct threat to your health, but if you are on a public water supply, you may want to contact the water division of your town and get an explanation from them.

-H2O Care is an established full service water filtration and testing organization, originally formed in 1989, based in Middleton, MA at 259 South Main St. (Rte.
-114).
-See our written and published articles on common regional water problems in Water Technology Magazine by going to our website, http://h2ocare.wpengine.com and going to the publications photo on the home page or the tab at the top of the home page.
-Contact us at [email protected] or call us at 800-539-1100.
-Note: New Hudson, MA office opened in May, 2017 on Route 62 (439 Main St.).
+H2O Care is an established full service water filtration and testing organization, originally formed in 1989, based in Middleton, MA with an additional office in Stow, MA.
+See our published articles in Water Technology Magazines at http://h2ocare.com.
+Contact us at [email protected] or 800-539-1100.